Local EGOP for Continuous Index Learning: Theoretical analysis

-\begin{example}[Momentum] We now take a moment to highlight the necessity of the momentum term $\beta > 0$.
-Consider, again, the sequence $a_i$ from Example \ref{exp: scalar}, and suppose we set $\beta = 1$.
-For convenience, let us assume $\sqrt{t_{i+1}} = \sqrt{t_i}r$, an exact geometric schedule.
+\begin{example}[Momentum] We now take a moment to highlight the necessity of the momentum term $\beta\in (0,1)$.
+Consider, again, the sequence $a_t$ from Example \ref{exp: scalar}, and suppose we set $\beta = 1$.
+For convenience, let us assume $\sqrt{h_{t+1}} = \sqrt{h_t}r$, an exact geometric schedule.
 We reparameterize, writing

 for $a_i' := \frac{a_i}{\sqrt{r t_i}}$.
-Clearly, $a_i'$ has no limit, as it simply oscillates wildly about $1$.
-The remainder terms, as well as the estimation error, make the $\sqrt{t_i}$ rate become unstable, leading to potential catastrophic failure.
+Clearly, $a_t'$ has no limit, as it oscillates about $1$.
+In the corresponding matrix recurrence, the remainder terms, as well as the estimation error, make the $\sqrt{h_t}$ rate become unstable.
 We demonstrate the resulting localizations with and without momentum in Figure \ref{fig: momentum}.

 \end{example}

 This leads to the following result.